 - Rows are inputs

 - Columns are outputs

-- And the status (ON/OFF) of the buttons at the crosspoint of rows (inputs) & columns (outputs) will define the routing and mixing of the audio to one of 8 outputs.
+- And the status(ON/OFF) of the buttons at the crosspoint of rows (inputs) & columns (outputs) will define the routing and mixing of the audio to one of 8 outputs. .

-The following configuration shows how the matrix should be configured for a 1 to 1 configuration
+The following configuration shows how the matrix should be configured for a 4way configuration with: